 Disclosure: Spaying and neutering your pets doesn’t always cure every behavioral problem they have.
 But it does cure or reduce unwanted behaviors most of the time.

-I have personally witnessed all of these behaviors being reduced or eliminated in only a couple of weeks or months after surgery.
+I have personally witnessed all of these behaviors being reduced or eliminated in only a few weeks after surgery.

 - Reduce or eliminate the territorial spraying of urine.
 No more stinky unfixed tom cat pee on your door or walls.